ayeshanaiyar/Instagram-reach-forecast/README.md

 2. Include your dataset in your data directory
 3. Run the cells in the notebook to perform the analysis and model training
 # Structure
-instagram-reach-forecasting/
-├ data/
+1. instagram-reach-forecasting
-│ Instagram-Reach.csv # Your dataset
+2. Instagram-Reach.csv # Your dataset
-├ scripts/
-│ forecast_reach.ipynb # Jupyter notebook
+3. forecast_reach.ipynb # Jupyter notebook
-├ .gitignore # Git ignore file
+4. gitignore # Git ignore file
-└ README.md # README file with instructions
+5. README.md # README file with instructions
 # Description
 This project includes features that are mentioned below
 1. Data Import and Preprocessing: